alfonso-martinez/MySite/content/authors/admin/_index.md

 - Visitors
 ---

 I am a second year graduate student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa.
-My research interests include multilevel latent variable modeling (diagnostic classification models, item response theory, etc.), Bayesian modeling & prediction, and causal inference.
+My research interests include longitudinal & multilevel latent variable modeling (diagnostic classification models, item response theory, etc.), Bayesian modeling & prediction, and causal inference.